alexliesenfeld/alexliesenfeld.github.io/content/posts/ckad-excercises-1/index.md

 kubectl exec multi-container -c nginx -it -- sh
 ```

-Once you connected to the container, execute the following command to show the file content:
+Once you're connected to the container, execute the following command to show the file content:

 ```bash
 cat /usr/share/nginx/html/index.html